Icon-Newsletter-smaller

 Rouselle Isla

-Gone are the days when starting a business meant finding a location where you could set up shop or scouting for staff members to handle your store.
-In this digital age, you can start a business even if you’re alone and running it in your home.
-You just need an online shop, a strong internet connection, and a trusty supplier.
+Gone are the days when starting a business meant scouting for locations to set up shop or for staff members to handle your store.
+In this digital age, you can start a business alone and from home.
+You just need a strong internet connection and a trusty supplier.

 However, budding online businesspeople are often put off by product inventory.
-Ultimately, you’ll still need to source products from a supplier and find ample space to keep them.
+Ultimately, you still need to find ample space to store your supplies.

 What is a Dropshipping Business?